willstepp/writings/hunger/hunger.md

 ~

-Mika sank like a rock into the river at the bottom of the chasm.
-When his foot touched hard ground he pushed against it with all his strength and fought his way to the surface.
-The water was very cold, but lucky for him it was also deep.
-He emerged and his gasp for breath echoed up the high, narrow walls of the chasm.
-The bucket strapped to his wrist filled with water and carried him downstream.
-He quickly lifted the bucket out of the water held it aloft with one arm as he swam with the other upstream.
+The boy hit the frigid surface of the water and sank like a rock to the river bottom.
+When his foot touched on hard ground he pushed against it with all his strength and fought his way back up.
+The water was very cold but lucky for him it was also deep in this spot.
+He emerged and his gasping for breath echoed up the high, narrow walls of the chasm.
+The bucket strapped to his wrist filled with water and began to take him downstream.
+Quickly he lifted the bucket out of the water held it aloft with one arm as he swam with the other against the current.

 Only now did it dawn on him that there might be no exit down here.
 His decision to leap moments ago had been based on a feeling.
 Not reason.
 All around him was darkness and the cold.
 He fought the current anyway and made slow progress.